wp-plugins/drop-shadow-boxes/readme.txt

 The plugin itself doesn't require any configuration.
 There isn't a setting page, just a shortcode builder which you can access from the media toolbar while you're editing the post/page by clicking on the box icon next to the upload/insert media button.

-** Shortcode Reference **
+= Shortcode Reference =

-If you prefer not to use the shortcode builder, or if you'd like to modify an existing drop shadow box here's the Example usage:
+If you prefer not to use the shortcode builder, or if you'd like to modify an existing drop shadow box here's the shortcode reference guide.

+Example usage:

 [dropshadowbox]your content[/dropshadowbox]